-That’s because early intervention that’s based on scientifically tested and reliable evidence is most likely to:
+That’s because therapies based on scientific evidence are most likely to:

 - help your child